DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - **Computer Fraud and Abuse Act (CFAA)** (as amended) - protects computers used by the government or in interstate commerce from a variety of abuses
     - **ITIL**  British Government standard that describes IT service managment and the structured fitting of security into an organization.
 It focuses on change management, configuration management and SLAs.
     - **Electronic Communications Privacy Act (ECPA)** - passed in 1986 to expand and revise federal wiretapping and electronic eavesdropping provisions, making it a crime to intercept or procure electronic communications, and includes important provisions that protect a person’s wire and electronic communications from being intercepted by another private individual
+    - **Personal Information Protection Law (PIPL)**: effective since 2021 aims to establish a comprehensive framework for the protection of personal information in China
+    - **Protection of Personal Information Act (POPIA)**: enacted in 2013, establishes regulatios for the responsible processing of personal information by both public and private entities in South Africa.
     - The **Privacy Act of 1974** limits the ways government agencies may use information that private citizens disclose to them under certain circumstances.
 The Privacy Act regulates what information government agencies may collect and maintain about individuals.
     - **The Lanham Act** regulates the issuance of trademarks to protect intellectual property.
     - **Digital Millennium Copyright Act** - prohibits the circumvention of copyright protection mechanisms placed in digital media and limits the liability of internet service providers for the activities of their users